 We want to emphasise that an in-depth discussion and assessment of the quality of the collected statements was outside the scope of this experimental study.
 We focused our analysis on testing the applicability of the ML approach for the extraction of relevant information sources from a large data set of media content that ultimately can contribute to strategic foresight processes.
 Although we see potential for our approach to provide data that can contribute to assessing the quality of the extracted statements, this step requires further research and thorough methodological discussions.
 As already highlighted, the data identified and extracted by means of the tested ML algorithm allowed us mainly to recognise preliminary insights and trends.
 Although the insights from the extracted contextual information of news texts can be used to determine the (scientific) background of the actors to a certain extent, our experience showed that the extracted data needs thorough qualitative review in order to be used as evidence-base for further interpretations.

-Fitness for purpose is characterized by aspects such as accuracy, completeness and adequacy of knowledge (Von Schomberg, Guimaraes Pereira, and Funtowicz 2006).
-Hereby the main issue is to determine what fits the purpose best.
-In foresight this process of determination is supposed to be a shared decision (based on a broader set of requirements).
-We encountered two major challenges, when trying to reach a shared decision on what kind of forward-looking statements are fit for purpose: on the one hand, we realized that assessing reliable future knowledge is an open and on-going process, which needs to be considered when trying to pinpoint a definition for the classification activity.
-Creating a classification model for forward-looking statements, however, required us to take a preliminary decision on what we classify as forward-looking statement.
-Through interdisciplinary exchange, we were able to agree upon two sets of elements that should limit the search process (see 3.1 Identification and Classification of Forward-Looking Statements and Experts).
-We derived those elements from examples of our individual experiences when trying to annotate the training data and then discussing difficulties and common clarities among us.
-However, this is by far no solid definition, rather a snapshot of and supposedly open and on-going discourse.
-This important limitation related to the procedural and complex criteria for defining forward-looking statements impacted the accuracy of our ML model.

 One of our learnings from the interdisciplinary approach combining ML, foresight, and media analysis of science communication methodologies is that a close combination of qualitative and quantitative methods as well as interdisciplinary exchange and interaction are key in all stages of an ML-supported research process.
 Starting from the decision about which data sets to be used for the analysis, over the discussion and review of key words and key concepts guiding the ML model training as well as data set classifications – all stages profit from the interdisciplinary discourse and reflection.
 The interdisciplinary setting forced us to think out of the box and to re-assess and clarify key concepts needed for the ML classification.
 Also, the discussion and interpretation of results considerably profits from the input from various disciplines and models of thought.